Help to Buy Agents

 Existing Social Tenants

-Ministry of Defence Personnel
+Ministry of Defence (MoD) Personnel

 Other Priority Considerations

-A number of additional eligible groups have been identified as those that may be considered for the HomeBuy Options available on a case by case basis.
-These include those that may be experiencing a major change in circumstances such as:
+A number of other eligible groups as specified by individual local authorities, may be considered for Help to Buy options on a case by case basis.
+These include people who may be experiencing a major change in circumstances such as:

 - Overcrowding of an existing property due to a new family addition

-- A forced sale, eg divorce/separation
+- A forced sale, e.g. divorce/separation